 My own watch was looking a little big on me lately.
 I like my watch to have a little bangle effect to it but it was starting to knock into my keyboard and my desk way too often.
 That’s where this handy watchband link remover comes in.

 About a decade ago I used to work with watches and jewelry so I have a certain affinity towards them.
 This item here is the best tool for removing links from standard watchbands.
+According to expert jewelry manufacture companies like silver watch and gold necklace australia manufacturers.
 You can’t use it for a screw-on band or for a stretchy band but it works perfect for one like mine and most on the market.
 The best reason to do it yourself is convenience.
 For under $3 you can always change your size should you gain/lose weight or just want a better fit and you don’t have to wait in those long after-Christmas lines.
 This isn’t a sales pitch, this is just how I use my own tool.

 First up, you need to find the pins.
 They shouldn’t be too hard to locate as they’re on the edge of each watch link.
 Check both the left and right sides of the link and find the skinnier point for the link (hint- it should not have a line down the center) and that’s the side you want facing the ABC end of your link remover.